Is your nonprofit properly accounting for its expense reimbursements?

 - State your reimbursement rates for each type of expense.
 Though you can reimburse one hundred percent of each payment, the best practice is to follow federal reimbursement rate guidelines.

 - For instance, check the 2020 mileage reimbursement rate and implement it into your policy.
 Then, use a per diem calculator to figure out all other reimbursement rates.

 - Make sure that everyone in the organization is aware of the reimbursement rates and policy standards.

 - You can require that volunteers and employees get a percentage reimbursement as long as your rates follow federal guidelines.

 Creating and following a nonprofit reimbursement policy doesn't have to be hard.
-Use a system like Fyle to keep track of and report your organization's expenses.
+Use an expense management software like Fyle to keep track of and report your organisation's expenses.
 Fyle makes it easy to follow up-to-date IRS guidelines and requirements and allows you to claim any exemption your nonprofit is entitled to.
 Schedule a demo today to learn how Fyle can help your nonprofit stay compliant at all times!